 We have adapted to changing circumstances over that time including our name change from WONS in 2006 to Well Women and Family Trust in 2012 but persisted with a clear core strategy of delivering quality training to complement our clinical provision.

 WWFT began offering Cervical Smear Taker Training in 2008 after a request from the National Cervical Screening Programme, (NCSP) as there was concern about the lack of choice for non-medical smear taker training in Auckland.
-A research(thesis) project was undertaken by founding member and current trustee Ruth Davy to explore the ability of this new training programme to better prepare nurse smear takers to address inequalities in Cervical Screening for Maori and Pacific Women.
+A research(thesis) project was undertaken by founding member Ruth Davy to explore the ability of this new training programme to better prepare nurse smear takers to address inequalities in Cervical Screening for Maori and Pacific Women.
 Key findings demonstrated barriers to access from a women’s perspective and the need for more training on women’s health approaches.
 This thesis work actively informs what makes up the core competencies of our training programme today.

 Our training Programme is NZQA accredited (Level 6, 10 credit).
 The NCSP regulates all Smear Taking across NZ, and requires all health professionals performing cervical screening to have completed a recognised educational course in cervical screening (standard 3.1.1).